prashik24/SnakeGame/README.md

 ## 🎯 Play Now

-Dive in: [**SnakeGame Live**](https://prashik24.github.io/SnakeGame/) Have fun, and don’t bite your tail! 🐍✨
+Dive in: [**SnakeGame Live**](https://prashik24.github.io/SnakeGame/) Have fun, and don’t bite your tail!  keep Playing the Game 🐍✨

 ---